- Internet & the Web

 I made my first Tumblr account in April 2010.
 I had attempted (and failed) many times in the past to run blogs on other websites, so I was up for trying something new.

 At first, I didn’t use my account that often.
 I’d occasionally write a post about what was going on in my life, like an art competition that I placed second in, and my favourite rock band.
 I only had one follower, which was my friend that I had also introduced to Tumblr, and I only followed three blogs.
 Then one day, I felt like looking for more blogs that belonged to other young adults to read.
 I used the 'search hashtag' option to do this.

 And that, my friends, is how I discovered the wonderful world of Tumblr.

-The Friendliness of the Tumblr Community
+1. The Friendly Tumblr Community

 I have made many friendships and acquaintances on Tumblr.
 I know that it is always advised to not speak to strangers over the Internet, but Tumblr has certainly made an exception to the rule.
 There is a feature that allows you to send messages to blog owners, and this is the main way that people communicate on Tumblr.
 You can also post comments and replies on other people’s posts.

 I follow blogs with owners from all over the world (and I’ve even encouraged a few friends to make accounts as well!).
 I have found people that have similar interests to mine, and I’ve had conversations about books, movies, personal artwork, music and school life.